b-lukaszuk/BS_wJ_eng/ideas/bat_and_ball.md

 ## Solution

-My first impulse (before the recollections of the past kicked in) was that the ball should cost $0.1 or 10 cents.
+My first impulse was that the ball should cost $0.1 or 10 cents.
 It's the only logical solution, right?
 Or maybe not?

 Surprisingly, it turns out that this simple problem trips up a lot of people (if you were not one of them, congrats!).